gocnn/candy/internal/metal/kernels/README.md

 # Metal Kernels

-This package contains Metal kernels used from spark.
+This package contains Metal kernels used from candy.
 Some of these implementations come from the [candle-kernels crate](https://github.com/huggingface/candle).

 ## License